drewber78/csc395-linux-1/w1-overview.md

 offers a wealth of information.
 For more in-depth information on a specific command, use the `man` pages or other documentation provided by the author/origin.

+## VS Code

+[Visual Studio Code](https://code.visualstudio.com/) is a primarily open source text editor by Microsoft that offers extensibility and configuration for the type of work in this course.
+I recommend it for managing your playbooks and interacting with Git and the CLI in these contexts.

 ## Git

 Version control offers an easy way to track changes to a given set of files or